Carlisle: Bus services

 The bus station is situated on Drury Lane, off Lonsdale Street.
 It has seven stands, each of which are covered by a waiting shelter, as well as a travel centre.

 The present station was built in the 1990s to replace a larger station that was partially on the same site and had access from Lowther Street, where the Earls Lane shopping area is now.
-It is owned and managed by Stagecoach Cumbria & North Lancashire.
-The main operators at the bus station are Stagecoach North East, Borders Buses, National Express and Stagecoach Cumbria & North Lancashire.
+It is owned and managed by Stagecoach Cumbria and North Lancashire.
+The main operators at the bus station are Stagecoach North East, Borders Buses, National Express and Stagecoach Cumbria and North Lancashire.

 Air

 Carlisle Lake District Airport is a small regional airport located 5.8 mi east north-east of the city.
 The nearest major airport is Newcastle International Airport, near the east coast, which is around 55 mi away from Carlisle.